Local SEO

 Optimizing your Google Business Profile isn't a one-and-done task; it's an ongoing journey.
 To dominate local search, you must make data-driven decisions and adhere to Google's rules.
 Deviating from its guidance can lead to severe penalties like profile suspension.

-Measuring Success with GBP Insights and UTMs
+Measuring success with GBP insights and UTMs.

 Google Business Profile offers a robust "Insights" section that provides invaluable data on how customers are interacting with your profile.
 Regularly reviewing this data helps you understand what's working and where to adjust.